YunoHost/doc/filezilla.md

 or using an app like Nextcloud.

 [FileZilla](https://filezilla-project.org/) can be used for this.
-It is a free software and is available for Windows, Linux and macOS.
+It is a free software and is available for Windows, GNU/Linux and macOS.

 ## Download and install FileZilla